This an excerpt of my more extensive paper on Xilinx’s Zynq System-on-Chip for Software Defined Radio processing from 2018:

 Programming the Processors

 The processor can be programmed either bare metal or using an operating system.
 Bare metal refers to programming the ARM processor directly in C without any operating system using e.g. the Xilinx SDK tool.
 However it is strongly recommended to use an operating system like Linux, which hides many details of the processor and provides easy access to interfaces as well as standard software.

 As an operating system a linux distribution (e.g. Ubuntu/Linaro) can be installed on a SD Card (link), which also serves as a file system.
 Access to the processor can be gained through the network interface (SSH or RDP) or by directly attaching monitor, keyboard and mouse (use as a standalone system).
 Then standard software can be used (provided from the linux package manager or compiled by hand).
 Software like SciLab (mathematical toolbox) or the powerful demodulation software Fldigi can be installed directly via package manager.
-Programming can be done using many languages, like C/C++, Qt, Python, Java etc. As an editor for programming the QtCreator can be used, which can directly run on the Zynq without the need for cumbersome cross compilation.
+Programming can be done using many languages, like C/C++, Qt, Python, Java etc. An editor, IDE or compiler for programming can directly run on the Zynq to avoid cumbersome cross compilation.

 SDR design can be done by using the Vivado Block Design, which is a top level schematic, that connects different blocks.
 The blocks contain the main functionality and can be designed in different ways.
 One is using a hardware description language like VHDL or Verilog.
 The other option is to rely on high level synthesis, like Vivado HLS or Matlab based tools (System Generator, HDL Coder), that basically try to convert C or Matlab code into a digital circuit.